Bibbo Bibbowski

 Bibbo Bibbowski first appeared in The Adventures of Superman #428 (May 1987) and was created by Jerry Ordway and Marv Wolfman.
-He is based on Jerry Ordway's real life friend, Jo Jo Kaminski, described as a "hard as nails softie".
+He is based on Ordway's friend Jo Jo Kaminski, described as a "hard-as-nails softie".

+Bibbo Bibbowski has appeared in various media outside comics, primarily in association with Superman.
+Brad Garrett, Miguel Ferrer, and Charles Halford have voiced the character in animation.

 Fictional character biography

 Bibbo first appears in a Suicide Slum bar called the Ace o' Clubs.
 When Superman comes in looking for information, Bibbo, thinking this is "some clown in a Superman suit", punches Superman, damaging his hand.
 He gains respect for the Man of Steel.
 He would later refer to Superman as his "fav'rit" hero.

 During the Eradicator saga, Bibbo teams up with Lobo and Raof, a teleporter and a tribute to Marvel's Nightcrawler, to witness Lobo kill Superman.
 Lobo gives Bibbo a set of special goggles that will record the battle.
 All three, however, get drunk on Okarran liquor and thus suffer loss of all memory of the battle, which Superman won by a ruse engineered by the Eradicator artifact.
 Additionally, Bibbo wore the goggles backwards, and thus the entire recording was of his reactions.
 As a result, the aliens who retained Lobo to kill Superman have no proof that there even was a battle.

 Bibbo becomes a more significant part of the comic when he finds a winning lottery ticket dropped by Gangbuster and uses the money to buy the Ace o' Clubs bar and to help those living in the slum.

-Bibbo attempts to assist Superman when Superman becomes involved in a drawn-out fight against the murderous Doomsday.
+Bibbo attempts to assist Superman when Superman becomes involved in a fight against Doomsday.
 Bibbo works with Professor Hamilton on a plan to blast Doomsday with a large laser.
-They score a direct hit, but the monster is not affected.
+They score a direct hit, but Doomsday is unaffected.

-When Doomsday and Superman ultimately kill each other, Bibbo is on the scene and helps Hamilton use a device to try to perform CPR on Superman, despite the risk of the device killing Bibbo himself.
+When Doomsday and Superman kill each other, Bibbo is on the scene and helps Hamilton use a device to try to perform CPR on Superman, despite the risk of the device killing Bibbo himself.
 The plan fails and Bibbo is injured.
-Hamilton takes over the CPR but also fails.
+Hamilton takes over CPR but also fails.

 Shortly afterward, Bibbo encounters a young man who, his family rendered homeless by Doomsday's rampage, is blatantly selling "Death of Superman" commemorative souvenirs during a public commemoration honoring the Man of Steel.
 At first outraged at the man's crassness, Bibbo feels some sympathy for his losses and buys his entire inventory to get him off the street, then offers him a job at the Ace O' Clubs.
 While Superman is gone, Bibbo takes to putting on a 'disguise' of sorts and helping out on the streets.
 Around this time he saves a man from suicide.
 This is mostly told through tall tales concerning various super-villains.